-- Open Air Deck – An rooftop terrace is accessible to passengers in Terminal 1.
+- Open Air Deck – A rooftop terrace is accessible to passengers in Terminal 1, Area B, Level 3.
 The deck has seating and free telescopes for watching the activity in the airport and runways.
-Hours: 6:30 AM to 9:30 PM.
-Access: open to non-Schengen passengers in Terminal 1.

 - Terminal 2 – Airside: near Gate D1 to D4 • near Gate E2 to E5.

-- Silent Chairs – Whether you want to read a book or listen to some music, the airport’s “Silent Chairs” will help provide some peace and quiet.
-The chairs have soundproof glass panels and come equipped with integrated speakers, a music jack, and a table with USB port and power outlet.
-Perhaps you could try sleeping here as well, but you’ll have to do so sitting up as the chairs do not recline.
+- Silent Chairs – Whether you want to read a book or listen to music, the airport’s “Silent Chairs” will help provide peace and quiet.
+The chairs have soundproof glass panels, integrated speakers, a music jack, and a table with a USB port and power outlet.
+Perhaps you could also try sleeping here, but you’ll have to sit up as the chairs do not recline.
 Locations: Terminal 1 – Airside: opposite Gate A58, opposite Gate Z58, at Gate B23 • Terminal 2 – Airside: at Gate D4, near Gate D9, Near Gate D27, at Gate E5.

-- Duty Free & Shopping – Duty Free is available, many locations are open 24 hours, as well as plenty of other shops selling just about everything you could need.
-Hub Convenience is open 24 hours in Terminal 1, Concourse B • Terminal 1, Concourse C.
+- Duty-Free & Shopping – Duty-Free is available, many locations are open 24 hours, and plenty of other shops sell just about everything you need.

 Showers, Salon & Spa